Walk Back in Time in Historic LeadvilleApril 9, 2023

 315 Harrison Avenue

 This building has been a saloon from its start in 1879 and became the Irish-themed Silver Dollar Saloon in 1935.
 Both Irish wit Oscar Wilde and gunslinger Doc Holliday are said to have quenched their thirst here.
 Check out the old ornate bar, rare diamond-dust mirrors, and fascinating array of memorabilia on the walls.
-Then taste your way through the Silver Dollar’s new menu!
+Then taste your way through the many delicious offerings on the Silver Dollar’s menu!

 The Leadville Downtown Walking Tour